 - Be vigilant in the delivery of patient care.

-- Protect patients from iatrogenic complications.
+- Protect patients from iatrogenic complications

-- Provide care throughout the perianesthetic continuum
+- Provide individualized care throughout the perianesthesia continuum.

-variety of surgical and medically related procedures
+- Administer general anesthesia for a variety of surgical and medically related procedures.

 - Administer and manage a variety of regional anesthetics.